Henokagb/Simplex-Method-Application/README.md

 # Simplex-Method-Application
-A use case using the mathematical method named 'Simplex' to resolve a problem
+A use case using the mathematical method named 'Simplex' to resolve an optimisation problem